Updated November 29, 2021.

-- CORE, Settle In Facebook – Settle In Facebook is designed to directly engage newly arrived Afghans resettling in the United States.
-This platform serves as another touchpoint to disseminate vital, correct information in an interactive format tied to early resettlement services, employment, housing, and education.
+- CORE, Settle In Facebook – With content in Pashto and Dari, Settle In Facebook is designed to directly engage newly arrived Afghans resettling in the United States.

 - CORE, Responding to Increased Arrivals from Afghanistan – This post includes tips on preparing staff and volunteers, answering questions, using trauma-informed and strengths-based approaches, and more.

 - CORE Resettlement Navigator (CORENav) – Available in Dari, CORENav includes video, audio, and written resources on topics such as employment, housing, education, resettlement agencies, health, community services, rights and responsibilities, learning English, money management, transportation, and cultural adjustment.